dennisdoomen/blog/_posts/2020-06-21-guidelines-event-sourcing.md

 **Do whatever you can to make rebuilding fast**.
 Use aggressive caching, use a NoSQL database, project in-memory and in batches and then write to the database, project stream by steam if that makes sense for the projection, read from the event store in batches (and [be smart about exception handling](https://liquidprojections.net/exception-handling/)), use an ORM and [benefits from its unit of work](https://liquidprojections.net/nhibernate/) to reduce SQL statements, anything.
 You can even stop projecting events for aggregates that are no longer relevant for that projector, for instance, by adding metadata to the event store that all events of a particular aggregate (stream) are archivable.

-**Don't ever join data from multiple projections**, unless you know that this is safe considering the actuality and asynchronicity of each projector.
-But if you do, have the projector that owns the projection maintain its own private lookup based on the events of other aggregates.
+**Don't join data from multiple projections**, unless you know that this is safe considering the actuality and asynchronicity of each projector.
+If you do need to capture information from other aggregates, have the projector that owns the projection maintain its own private lookup based on the events of those aggregates.
+Another example of an exception would be the case where you build a data warehouse from your events, but even then you need to consider the trade-off of consistency.

 **Do test the entire projector as a unit of testing**, with events coming in and query results or HTTP APIs as output.
 Treat the projector itself and the way it stores its projections as an implementation detail that can change over time.
 See an example of how to build such a test in a functional and readable way [here](https://github.com/dennisdoomen/EffectiveTddDemo/blob/master/Tests/DocumentManagement.Specs/13_SimplerDeserialization/StatisticsControllerSpecs.cs#L53).